FATelarico/ctv-blockmodeling/ctv-NetworkAnalysis.md

 - `r pkg("multinets")` is an `igraph` extension to analyse multilevel networks as described in  Lazega and Snijders's book ([2016](https://doi.org/10.1007/978-3-319-24520-1)).

 - `r pkg("nda")` gathers non-parametric dimensionality-reduction functions  with/out (automated) feature selection and limited plotting capabilities.

+- `r pkg("lolog")` implements Latent Order Logistic (LOLOG) models, a network formation process in which edges are added one at a time drawn from a distribution conditional on edges already added, with order unknown.

+## Dynamic Networks

+The following packages focus on modeling and simulation of networks that evolve over time and network processes that occur over time.

+### Relational Events

+Relational event data contains information about exact times during which the nodes interact.
+This is commonly observed for e-mail, radio, and other communications.

+- `r pkg("rem")` and `r pkg("relevent")` both contain functions to fit and simulate dyad-oriented relational event models. `r pkg("relevent")` can also estimate event sequence data without time stamps.

+- `r pkg("goldfish")` offers functions to fit and simulate actor-oriented dynamic network actor models and dyad-oriented relational event models.

+### Discrete Observations

+The following packages are focused on modeling series of networks, also known as panel data.

+- `r pkg("tergm")` a set of extensions for `r pkg("ergm")` for fitting and simulating discrete-time models for series of networks (or a long-term equilibrium of a discrete-time network process) where each time step is modeled as a draw from an ERGM conditional on the prior time steps.

+- `r pkg("dnr")` estimation of discrete-time models for series of networks where each time-step is modeled as a draw from an ERGM conditional on prior time steps, subject to the constraint that within each time step, edge variables are independent.
+Varying node sets are also supported.

+- `r pkg("btergm")` bootstrap inference for discrete-time models for series of networks where each time step is modeled as a draw from an ERGM conditional on the prior time steps.

+- `r pkg("RSiena")` estimation of continuous-time Stochastic Actor-Oriented Models (SAOMs) for panel network data.

 # Ad-hoc Packages